vascokk/rivus_cep/README.md

 The project is in its infancy and there is a number of limitations/TODOs:

-- each query has its own events 'reservoir' (not quite memory efficient)
 - more aggregation functions are yet to be implemented;
 - using event aliases is mandatory;
 - only sliding windows are supported (no 'batch' windows);